phalt/swapi/swapi/templates/docs.md

 - ```vehicle_class``` *string*
 -- The class of this vehicle, such as "Wheeled" or "Repulsorcraft".
 - ```manufacturer``` *string*
 -- The manufacturer of this vehicle.
-Comma-seperated if more than one.
+Comma separated if more than one.
 - ```length``` *string*
 -- The length of this vehicle in meters.
 - ```cost_in_credits``` *string*